 A player swaps adjacent items in a $n \times m$ grid in order to form as many matches of three as possible.

-Bejeweled is a signle-player videogame whose game mechanic is based on
+Bejeweled is a single-player videogame whose game mechanic is based on

-the idea of swapping adjacent items of a grid in order to for rows or colums of
+the idea of swapping adjacent items of a grid in order to for rows or columns of

 multiple items of the same kind.

 Candy Crush Saga and other match-three games may be considered generalization of it.

 The rules of the game are the following:

 - Bejeweled is played on a board consisting of a $n \times m$ grid where each cell initially contains exactly one out of a set of 6 types of gems.